doodko/kolotv_bot/documentation/spec.md

 Data retention policies and privacy measures are in place to ensure the security and privacy of collected data, especially chat content.

 ## 11. Performance Optimization
-The bot uses an asynchronous structure to improve performance, especially when dealing with large volumes of data.
+The bot uses an asynchronous structure to improve performance.

 ## 12. Version Control
 The bot code is stored in a private GitHub repository for version control and collaboration among developers.